 By the end of this course, you'll understand how to apply these methods to craft a formalised system for your business.

-· Identify the 5 stages of company growth
+• Identify the five stages of company growth

 By the end of the course, you'll be able to:

-· Learn the 5 stages of corporate growth and the purpose of systemisation
+• Learn the five stages of corporate growth and the purpose of systemisation

 Shelby Tee is the Managing Partner of BlackStorm Consulting.
 Shelby is always keen on exploring, learning new things, and nothing excites her more than a new challenge.
 Her expertise lies in corporate and product marketing, project management, business operations and crisis management.
 Being in the cut-throat world of retail marketing and project management for nine years has allowed Shelby to quickly identify clients' needs and deliver the best for them.
 In addition, her experience in a wide variety of industries has led her to adapt to any situation and environment.